There are many of us dreaming or wishing about becoming our own boss.

 Why did it take me so long?

-Well, I had an OK job, I traveled a bit and I was never forced to start working towards entrepreneurship.
+Well, I had an OK job, I traveled a bit and I was never forced to start working toward entrepreneurship.

 And there were other reasons as well, for example, procrastination, and complacency and I am going to break them down a bit.